 United Kingdom

 The first three numerals indicate the embassy or International Organization where 114 stands for Belgium.

-D stands for Diplomat and the last three serial numerals between 101 and 399 are used for Diplomats.
+The letter D stands for non-diplomatic staff of International Organizations andthe last three serial numerals between 400 and 699 are used for Diplomats.

+United Kingdom